 - To right click, tap or press down on any spot of the touchpad with two fingers.You can also right-click by pressing the Alt key then tapping or clicking with one finger.

 - To middle click, tap or press anywhere on the touchpad with three fingers.

 - To drag and drop, tap or press the thing you want to drag with one finger and move the pointer while holding down.
 Let go when your pointer is where you want to drop it.
 You can also press and hold with one finger then move the pointer with a second finger.

 Gestures are that little extra which can make an experience better.
-Some apps may have their own gestures, but there are three common ones that work with everything you do on your Chromebook.
+Some apps may have their own gestures, like a three-finger swipe left and right to skim through Chrome browser tabs, but there are three common ones that work with everything you do on your Chromebook.